Denver Unemployment Insurance Attorneys

 Before you appeal the deputy’s decision, or respond to the appeal from the other side, you should have a lawyer.
 What you say in your appeal documents must track the law.
 Careless statements written in your appeal will hurt you at the hearing. yourself.
 New facts or arguments, not contained in the Appeals file, cannot be introduced for the first time at the hearing.
 Evidence and requirements of proof are more like being in court than you might expect.
 The law says the rules of evidence shall conform, to the extent practicable, with those in civil cases in the district courts of Colorado.

-Employers, it is worth $900 to control your insurance costs.
-Employee?
-Our clients win more than 90% of their hearings.
+Our clients win approximately 90% of their hearings.

 Under many circumstances an employee who quits work may still qualify for benefits.
 But never assume that you will qualify for unemployment if you quit.
 Talk to a lawyer before you quit.